 Keeping the number of open views to a minimum helps the model’s performance.
 Choose Window > Close Hidden Windows often.

-If you don’t need to long a relationship, don’t.
+If you don’t need to lock a relationship, don’t.
 Over-constraining the model can cause problems later in the project process when you want to move or modify an element.

 If you explode a CAD file, the single object immediately becomes many.